Staging the living room before you place your home on the real estate market will help your home sell fast and for more money!

 To make a room appear bigger than it is, or to tie an open floor plan together, paint walls the same color as the adjacent room.
 This creates a seamless transition from room to room, giving the illusion of one big space.

-Classic room design begins with one main color and one or two accent colors.
-Start by finding one main color you like; perhaps drawing color cues from a favorite fabric, area rug or a piece of artwork.
-For more information, see interior colors for home staging.
+Classic home interior design begins with one main color and one or two accent colors.
+Find one main color you like; draw color cues from a favorite fabric, area rug or a piece of artwork.

 Natural light is the most preferred form of lighting in home interior design.
 Natural light makes everyone feel good by infusing a room with sunny warmth and a feeling of spaciousness!

-If you have a spectacular window with a great view, as in the picture to the right, simply leave it bare.
+If you have a spectacular window with a great view, as in the picture to the right, simply leave windows bare.
 Bare windows let in maximum natural light, making a space seem more open by extending the room into the outdoors.
-See window treatments for home staging.

 A living room requires enough overall ambient lighting to make it comfortable on the eyes.
 Typically, the living room is a multi-task area that requires task lighting for activities like reading, and accent lighting to call attention to artwork and other focal points.
 A good rule of thumb is to have 100 watts per 50 square feet.